PERSONAL INFORMATION, PRIVACY

 You may ask practice staff about any aspect of your healthcare, including information contained in your record.
 You can request access to your medical record and any other information the practice records about you.

 If you request access to your medical record, your GP will need to consider if there may be a risk of physical or mental harm to you or any other person that may result from disclosure of your health information.
 Your GP may need to remove any information that will affect the privacy of other individuals.

 Sharing information is important for good communication between you and practice staff.
 Your GP is able to provide a full explanation of the health summary or medical record you are provided access to.

 Depending on what is involved, you may be asked to contribute to the cost of providing the information.

-Resolving your concerns regarding the privacy of your health information.
+Resolving concerns regarding the privacy of your health information

-If you have any concerns regarding h privacy of your health information or regarding the accuracy of the information held by the practice you should discuss these with your doctor.
-Inaccurate information will be corrected or your concerns noted in the records if it is not possible or desirable to alter the original record.
+If you have any concerns regarding the privacy of your personal health information or the accuracy of the information held by the practice, you should discuss these with practice staff.
+Inaccurate information can be corrected or your concerns noted in your record.
+For legal reasons, the original notes will be retained.

 1300 363 992

 This policy will is reviewed Annually every January and will be review in January 2020 by the Practice Manager.